 - Figure out a budget before you borrow.
 Many people overestimate what they’ll need and subsequently, borrow more than necessary.

-- The federal Perkins and subsidized Stafford loans are good deals.
+- The federal Perkins and unsubsidized Stafford loans can be good deals.
 If they’ve been offered to you, accept them—assuming you’ve decided you need to borrow money, of course!
 Do this before looking into other loans to cover any still outstanding need.
-As long as you’re still in school more than half-time, no interest is charged and repayment does not begin until you graduate.
+Remember that interest accrues for unsubsidized loans during your time at school, unless you opt to pay.
 And don't forget to find out about the PLUS grad school loan.

 Do your research when considering a graduate school loan offer